 v[t[a],b] Verbosely list archive contents [technical[all],bare]

-If you prefer open-source software exclusively, install unrar-free instead.
+If you need an open-source extractor and only work with older RAR files, install unrar-free from Universe instead.
 This package cannot extract RAR5 archives or multi-volume splits:

 sudo apt install unrar-free